Types of Vaginal Discharge During Menopause

 In most cases, vaginal discharge is a harmless fluid that comes from the vagina.
 It's made up of secretions from the cervix, uterus and vagina.
 It can also contain shed cells, from the vagina or cervix, as well as bacteria.

-The majority of women have more vaginal discharge before menopause.
-During your reproductive years, it's typical for discharge to change in relation to your cycle, often becoming thinner and more copious around the time of ovulation, Dr. Dweck points out.
+The majority of women have more vaginal discharge before menopause but still may experience vaginal discharge after menopause.
+During your reproductive years, it's typical for vaginal discharge to change in relation to your cycle, often becoming thinner and more copious around the time of ovulation, Dr. Dweck points out.

 These kinds of monthly vaginal discharge fluctuations often start to become less noticeable during perimenopause, when hormones become more volatile, Dr. Dweck notes.
 And after menopause, it's normal for vaginal discharge to decrease significantly.
 "Some women after menopause will still notice discharge, but with time, it definitely diminishes and may get to a point, if unmanaged, where there's significant dryness," she explains.

-Here, some of the common vaginal discharge types you might experience during and after menopause, and what they may mean.
+Here, some of the common types of vaginal discharge you might experience during and after menopause, and what they may mean.

 Clear or Light Tan Vaginal Discharge